PatternBuilder/patternbuilder.github.io/docs/using_pattern_builder.md

         1. From the command line, run "drush pbi".
         1. (TODO) From the UI: Pending development.

-2. Hybrid:  Map existing drupal fields to WebRH templates
+2. Hybrid:  Map existing Drupal fields to Schema properties
     1. Allows for developers to map data (even from external sources) to the json/twig data.
     1. Good for existing content types.
     1. Not good for complex field setups since hand mapping takes time and is error prone.